Jerry Finn

-Life and career
+Career

 Jerry Finn was born on March 31, 1969, in Ventura, California.
 When asked about his ancestry in a later interview, Finn did not know, noting he was adopted.
 The first music he remembered hearing was the soundtrack to Fiddler on the Roof.
 He attended Dick Grove School of Music.
 He became an assistant at The Music Grinder in Hollywood in the early 1990s, and he was later hired as a second engineer.
 Finn then moved to Devonshire Sound Studios, where he met Rob Cavallo.
 He became a "right-hand man" to Cavallo, who at the time was producing Green Day's major-label debut, Dookie (1994).
 When the band declared themselves dissatisfied with the original mix, Finn and Cavallo set to work again and came up with a brighter mix.
 "Anyone who heard Green Day's first two records knew the breakout potential was there, but it took Cavallo and Finn to draw it out," wrote Alternative Press.

 Afterwards, Finn worked as an assistant at Conway Recording Studios, which he regarded as his favorite studio to work in.
 He left the job after several months to pursue work independently because of the success of Dookie.
 "Being realistic about the music business, I thought I'd have a red[-]hot career for six months and then be back assisting, so when I left I made them promise that when my career fell apart they'd hire me back as an assistant," Finn joked in 2006.
 According to engineer Ed Cherney, Dookie's success made Finn "the great hope of every assistant engineer everywhere."
 Finn characterized the massive change in his life thanks to the success of the album: "Before [Green Day], I was an assistant making eight bucks an hour.
 I was producing gold records less than a year after them."
 Soon, Finn began a fruitful association with Epitaph Records, and he co-produced Pennywise's About Time (1995) alongside the label's founder, Bad Religion guitarist Brett Gurewitz.
 Finn's first solo production endeavor, Rancid's …And Out Come the Wolves, came the same year.
 He mixed the "landmark punk album" Dear You by Jawbreaker in 1995 and The Suicide Machines' Destruction by Definition in 1996, the latter described by Alternative Press as "a watershed moment for ska-punk."